 Gregg W. Stone M.D.

 Dr. Gregg W. Stone is a Professor of Medicine at Columbia University.
-He is also a Director of Cardiovascular Research and Education at New York Presbyterian Hospital/ Columbia University Medical Center and is a Co-Director of Medical Research and Education, The Cardiovascular Research Foundation, New York, NY.
+He is also the Director of Cardiovascular Research and Education at New York Presbyterian Hospital/ Columbia University Medical Center and is a Co-Director of Medical Research and Education at The Cardiovascular Research Foundation, New York, NY.

 Dr. Stone is an expert in cardiovascular research.
 His expertise includes; design and conductance of clinical trials specifically trials related to treatment of hypertension.
 Dr. Stone participates in the scientific advisory board of numerous cardiovascular trials including leading device trials for the treatment of hypertension.
 Dr. Stone is the founder of TCTMD.com, Associate Editor, JACC Cardiovascular Imaging and on the editorial board of many cardiovascular journals.
 Dr. Stone served in the medical and scientific advisory board of more than 100 clinical studies.
 Dr. Stone is the author of hundreds of Journal articles and the author of 34 books and book chapters.

 Dr. Stone received his medical degree from The Johns Hopkins School of Medicine Baltimore, MD.
 He completed his internship and residency, at the New York Hospital-Cornell Medical Center, New York City, NY; fellowship in Cardiology at Cedars-Sinai Medical Center, Los Angeles, CA and fellowship in Advanced Coronary Angioplasty at Mid America Heart Institute St. Luke's Hospital Kansas City, MO.

 Paul Teirstein, M.D.